dmorse/pscf/doc/sphinx/install.rst

    > sudo port install fftw-3 +gfortran

-Note that MacPorts (unlike homebrew) requires you to use "sudo" to execute installation as the superuser, and thus will ask for a password after each of the above commands.
+Note that MacPorts (unlike homebrew) requires you to use "sudo" to execute installation with superuser/administrator privileges, and thus will ask for a password after each of the above commands.

 We found that the gcc-5 port installs the gfortran Fortran 90 compiler at /usr/opt/local/bin/gfortran-mp-5 .
 Versions compiled